dimyao/rsschool-cv/cv.md

 ## about me
 I have gratuated University and get BA in Philosophy.
 During my study I noticed I'm keen on programmimg.
 I started my learning of programming from Python, but then I understand Frontend is more interesting for me.
-Now I want become a good Frontend developer and then move further.
+Now I want become a good Frontend developer and then move further

 ## skills